EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 |---|---|
 |x=[alice, bob, sasha], y=[table1]| Alice, Bob and Sasha lifted a table together|

 This represents all the different variable assignments that would make the formula true.
-Again, there are ways we can help to control the combinatorics, but keeping it simple helps in understanding the algorithm.
+Any of them *could be* what a speaker meant by "Students lifted a table" in that world.
+Again, there are ways we can help to control the combinatorics, but keeping it unoptimized makes the algorithm simpler to understand.

 We're not done yet, however.
 Raw plurals like "students" are just one way plurals are encoded in language.
 There's a whole class of words that add nuance to the plurals that we need to handle next.

-## Determiners (many, few, no, 2 or more, ...)
+## Determiners (many, few, no, 2 or more, etc.)
-"Determiners" in linguistics classify number or quantity of a noun ("2 students", "a few students"), specificity of a noun ("the student", "a student", "this student"), along with other characteristics like possessiveness ("my student"), "interrogativeness" ("which student"), and forced "distributiveness" ("each student").
-All determiners (except the possessive) are true or false based on the count of a particular noun.
-Because solutions come in a group in the solver, the determiners need to run in the second phase where they have access to a whole group. [todo: Need to describe better why possessives aren't a problem]
+"Determiners" in linguistics classify number or quantity of a noun ("2 students", "a few students"), specificity of a noun ("the student", "a student", "this student"), along with other characteristics like possessiveness ("my student?"), "interrogativeness" ("which student"), and forced "distributiveness" ("each student").

+All determiners (except the possessive) are `true` or `false` based on the *count* of a particular noun (and potentially other criteria).
+So, to properly group solutions, the determiners need to run in the second phase where they have access to all solutions.

-In the ERG, these predications come in two shapes:
+In the ERG, determiner predications come in two shapes:
-- Quantifiers: always have the shape: `quantifier(variable, RSTR, SCOPE)`
+- *Quantifiers* always have the shape: `quantifier(variable, RSTR, SCOPE)`.
+They perform the `scope()` function we've been doing explicitly so far, in addition to counting.
-- Adjectives: always have at least one `x` argument that will also be the `x` argument of a noun of some kind: `predicate(x)` [todo: is there a linguistic term for these non-quantifier determiners that I should be using?]
+- *Adjectives* always have at least one `x` argument: `predicate(x)`. `x` will also be the `x` argument of a noun of some kind.

-While they both operate at the solution group level and manipulate counts of nouns, they have different arguments because their semantics require them, as we'll see as we walk through each group.
+While they have different arguments, they both operate at the solution group level and manipulate counts of nouns.
+From the counting perspective they can be treated the same.

 ### Adjective Determiners
-Adjective determiners like "a few": `_a+few_a_1(e8,x3)`, "many": `much-many_a(e8,x3)`, "2, 3, ...": `card(2,e9,x3)`, all take a single `x` argument and are true based on some quantity-based criteria.
-To see if they are true or not, they need to see "how many" of the variable there are, so they need access to a whole solution group.
+Adjective determiners like "a few": `_a+few_a_1(e8,x3)`, "many": `much-many_a(e8,x3)`, "2, 3, ...": `card(2,e9,x3)`, all take a single `x` argument and are `true` based on some quantity-based criteria.
+To see if they are `true` or not, they need to see "how many" of their variable exist.
+Thus, they need access to a group of solutions.

-To do this, they, along with predications that modify their behavior like "very" in "very few": `_very_x_deg(e8,e9), little-few_a(e9,x3)`, are pulled from the formula and evaluated on the second pass.
+To do this, they are pulled from the formula and only evaluated on the second pass.
 We can do this by a simple adjustment to our second pass algorithm.
 Here it is, along with the modified part ~~struck through~~, and the replacement ***in bold italic***

-> Start with the flat list of solutions generated by the formula and a list of only the plural variables:
+> Evaluate the formula to get all individual solutions regardless of whether they are singular or plural.
+This will generate some, but not all, plural answers due to the fact that variables can contain sets > 1.
+Using that flat list of solutions:
-> - Pick the first plural variable
+> - Pick a plural variable:
-> - For each combination of the solutions where the list of items in the variable ~~add up to more than 1~~***meet the criteria of the determiner***, do the following:
+>   - For every combination of the solutions where the set of items assigned in the combination ~~add up to more than 1~~***meet the criteria of the determiner***, do the following:
->   - Recursively do the algorithm again with the next variable using the selected smaller set of solutions
+>     - Recursively do the algorithm again, with the next plural variable, using only the just selected set of solutions
-> - After all variables have been tested, the group of solutions remaining is one solution group
+> - After all plural variables have been tested, if they all succeeded, the group of solutions remaining is one solution group that represents a correct plural answer to the formula.
+>
+> After all possible combinations of solutions have been tested, all plural answers to the formula have been found.

-So, in effect, a bare plural like plain old "students" is really just an implicit `plural` determiner that has the criteria `> 1`.
+So, in effect, a bare plural like plain old "students" is really just an implicit `plural(x)` determiner that means `> 1`.
+That is, in fact, how the solver will implement it.

-Even though they are represented as having a regular `x` variable in the MRS, the solver needs to handle it specially by:
+Even though they are represented as having a regular `x` variable in the MRS, the solver actually handles them differently than other predications, by:
+- Calling them in phase 2 when groups of solutions are available.
-- Setting its variable to the union of its values across each solution group
+- Setting their `x` variable to the union of its values across each solution group being tested
-- Calling it in phase 2 when it actually has a group.

-That way, the adjective determiner can decide if the solution group meets its criteria or not.
-If it is false, the solution group is removed from the final list of solution groups.
+That way, the adjective determiner can decide if a group of solutions meets its criteria or not.
+If so, the solution group is added to the final list of solution groups by the pass 2 code.

+So, determiners get run in pass 2 and have slightly different arguments than are represented in the MRS.

-Let's work this through with an example: "2 students ate 2 pizzas":
+Let's work through an example: "2 students ate 2 pizzas":

 ~~~
 [ x NUM: pl]